gft-alecchini/gft-alecchini/README.md

 - 👋 Hi, I’m Alberto Lecchini
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 📫 How to reach me a85t@gft.com
+- 📫 How to reach me: a85t@gft.com